Abhilashayagyaseni/Survey-form/README.md

 # Survey-form
-A survey form to conduct a survey for generating a report so that it can be analyse.
+A Google form to conduct a survey for generating a report so that it can be analyse.